PlaidWeb/Publ/example_site/content/manual/Template format.md

 ### Error pages

-Error templates do not receive any additional parameters beyond what all templates get.
+Error templates receive an `error_code` parameter to indicate which error occurred;
+otherwise it only gets the default stuff.

 ## Object interface